 National Grid – Hinkley Point Connection Project

 National Grid has a section on their website giving the latest information on the works taking place in our area.
-Click here to link to their 'In Your Area' page and select 'Mendip Hills' to view the area from Biddisham to Sandford.
+Click here for the information regarding the works in the Mendip Hills area.